 Unemployment Compensation Clinic

 The Unemployment Compensation Clinic assists low-income clients with unemployment compensation matters including voluntary quit, willful misconduct, overpayment, offsets, seasonal work and eligibility issues.

 The Veterans Clinic assists veterans charged with non-violent offenses adjudicated through the Allegheny County Veterans Court program.
 The students prepare and present cases for disposition in the Court of Common Pleas and stay in touch with veterans to ensure they are following court-ordered substance abuse or mental health treatment plans offered as alternatives to incarceration.
 The program is one of the first criminal law veterans clinics in the country.

 The Clinical Legal Education program provides dozens of externship opportunities offering educational and practical legal experience and professional mentorship.
-Year-long externships feature on-site placement combined with classroom instruction and classroom credit.
+Yearlong externships feature on-site placement combined with classroom instruction and classroom and non-classroom credit.
 Half-year externships feature on-site placement combined with seminars and non-classroom credit.